Joseph Todaro Jr.: Biography

 In 1999, Joseph Todaro Jr. along with his father Joseph Todaro Sr. and 16 others were named in a civil racketeering lawsuit for controlling local 210 through the years by various racketeering acts.
 The court complaint identified Joseph A. Todaro Jr. as underboss and his father Joseph E. Todaro Sr. as boss of the Buffalo family and the owners of La Nova Pizzeria.
 Todaro Jr. served as Local 210 business manager in 1990 before resigning.
-Todaro Jr. attempted to keep control of Local 210 with the help of Peter Gerace and Peter Capitano, both of them already held positions in the Local.
+Todaro Jr. attempted to keep control of Local 210 with the help of Peter Gerace and Peter Capitano, both of whom already held positions in the Local.
 The charges were based on the testimony of Ronald M. Fino, a former business manager of Local 210 before he became an FBI informant.

 In 2006, Todaro Sr. retired, and Todaro Jr. become boss, with Leonard F. "Lennie Calzone" Falzone acting under him.
-His father Todaro Sr. died on December 26, 2012 at age 89 following a lengthy illness.
+His father Todaro Sr. died on December 26, 2012, at age 89 following a lengthy illness.
 In 2016, Falzone died.
 Outside of organized crime, Todaro Jr. operates La Nova Pizzeria in Buffalo; Todaro III operates a chicken wing spin-off under the La Nova brand.

 According to the U.S. Department of Justice, in 1995, Todaro Jr. assumed the day-to-day running of the Buffalo family from his father, Joseph Todaro Sr., becoming acting boss of the crime family.
-Until Domenico Violi's trial in 2018 in Hamilton, Ontario, it was believed that Todaro Jr. had stepped down from active participation in the Buffalo mafia in 2006 and that Leonard Falzone (who died in 2016) had taken over as boss.
+Until Domenico Violi's trial in 2018 in Hamilton, Ontario, it was believed that Todaro Jr. had stepped down from active participation in the Buffalo Mafia in 2006 and that Leonard Falzone (who died in 2016) had taken over as boss.
 Ron Fino indicated that he believed that Falzone was acting as the front boss for the Todaros.
 Wiretaps recorded from 2015 to 2017 also indicated Domenico Violi of the Luppino crime family, was made the underboss of the Buffalo crime family by boss Todaro Jr. in October 2017 in a meeting in Florida; the first Canadian to hold the second-highest position in the American Mafia.
 The wiretaps also revealed the activity of The Commission (the governing body of the American Mafia) as Violi's promotion was so unusual that Todaro Jr. consulted with The Commission for permission to promote Violi as the Buffalo family's new underboss.
 Homeland Security Investigations Agent Curtis Ryan indicated Todaro is the current boss of the Buffalo LCN family court papers related to his nephew, Peter Gerace Jr.'s, alleged bribing of DEA agent Joseph Bongiovanni.
 The Buffalo News speculated that La Nova Pizzeria's growing popularity had prompted the Todaros to lower their profile to avoid scrutiny over the family's ties to the Mafia.

-Todaro, in accordance with the general policy of omertà, has consistently declined to comment on his role in organized crime.
-In a January 2023 interview, Todaro went on record denying that he held a leadership role in organized crime.
+In a January 2023 interview, Todaro denied that he held a leadership role in organized crime.